 North Castle has demonstrated foresight by establishing a Housing Board in the 1990s that implements requirements for middle-income housing in order to maintain moderately priced units aimed at Town employees and residents.
 As a result, the Town's existing zoning code provides a model for middle-income units (MIUs) that was developed before the County's model ordinance on affordable housing.
-The current calculation defining middle-income families calculates a multiplier based on family size and the median annual Town-paid salaries of fulltime North Castle employees.
-The Town could simplify this formula to conform to the new County affordable housing requirements.
-At present, County-wide affordable housing is set to be 60 percent of Westchester County AMI for rentals and 80 percent of AMI for sales.
-The Town could adjust its current calculation of middle-income eligibility to 80 percent of Westchester County AMI for MIU rental and 100 percent of AMI for MIU sales.
+The current calculation defining middle-income families calculates a multiplier based on family size and the median annual Town-paid salaries of full-time North Castle employees.